PatrickMcCormack/goplay/collections/README.md

-This is a simple set of thread-safe go collections (a work in progress)
+This is a simple set of thread-safe go collections that I started writing to learn Go, this is a work in progress.
   1. Stack
   2. Queue
   3. Single Linked List